Holding barbed wire

 Return to top

-The asylum backlog has increased substantially in recent years, due to an increase in applications, and applications taking longer to process.
-On 31 December 2021, there were around 101,000 people awaiting an initial decision on their asylum claim (including main applicants and dependants) – a more than ten-fold increase on the number awaiting an initial decision on 30 June 2010 (Figure 8).
-A further 4,360 were awaiting further review, such as the outcome of an appeal to the First-tier Tribunal.
-Of the 101,000 people awaiting an initial decision from the Home Office, 62% had been waiting for more than six months.
+The asylum backlog has increased substantially in recent years due to an increase in applications and applications taking longer to process.
+On 30 June 2023, around 175,500 people were awaiting an initial decision on their asylum claim (including main applicants and dependants) – a more than eighteen-fold increase in the number awaiting an initial decision on 30 June 2010 (Figure 8).
+Of the 175,500 people awaiting an initial decision from the Home Office on June 2023, 80% had been waiting for more than six months.

 Figure 8

-Research shows that longer asylum waiting times have negative impacts on long-term employment outcomes for asylum seekers (Ruiz and Vargas-Silva, 2021), and that being unable to work while waiting for a decision is also likely to hinder long-term integration (Refugee Action, 2018).
+Research shows that longer asylum waiting times have negative impacts on long-term employment outcomes for asylum seekers and that being unable to work while waiting for a decision is also likely to hinder long-term integration.

 Return to top

-The distribution of asylum seekers and resettled refugees is highly uneven across the UK
+The distribution of asylum seekers and resettled refugees is uneven across the UK

 Return to top